Creat/svn2git/README.md

 ===============================
 This project contains all the tools required to do a conversion of an svn repository (server side, not a checkout) to one or more git repositories.

-This is the tool used to convert KDE's Subversion into multiple Git repositories.
 You can find more description and usage examples at https://techbase.kde.org/Projects/MoveToGit/UsingSvn2Git

 How does it work